agottipati9/x24x4/README.md

     culebra -s pcXXX.emulab.net:8001 -uG -P 0.25

 where pcXXX is the adb machine.
+This will open up a GUI to access the COTS UE.

+**NOTE: If there is an error when opening the GUI, try running:**

+    pnadb -a

+To access iPerf on UE, do the following:
-This will open up a GUI to access the COTS UE. **Please carry out only one action at a time, as the GUI is very slow.**
+* **NOTE: Please carry out only one action at a time, as the GUI is very slow.**
 * If the screen is black, right click on the screen (may have to hold right click) and select wake up device.
 * Click on the menu towards the bottom of the GUI and open the magic iPerf application.
 * In the upper left, ensure that iPerf2 is displayed.